Free State Festival returns this week with candy pairings, standup comedy, a squirrel hunting movie and more

 If you ask Marlo Angell, the director of Lawrence’s Free State Festival, what it takes to get viewers off of their couch and into a movie theater, the answer is simple: community experiences you can’t get at home.

-And this week’s festival has plenty of unique experiences — both on the screen, like a feature about hunting squirrels, and off the screen, like movie and candy pairings, live performance art alongside a film and panel discussions with filmmakers.
+And this coming week’s festival has plenty of unique experiences — both on the screen, like a feature about hunting squirrels, and off the screen, like movie and candy pairings, live performance art alongside a film and panel discussions with filmmakers.

 “We are trying something new to get audiences back to the cinema,” Angell said of this year’s approach to the festival, which begins Tuesday and runs through June 30.
 “I think post-pandemic, audience film-going has changed, and people need more motivation to get out to the theater to experience films with their neighbors and friends.”